AdaCore/training_material/courses/ada_essentials/080_expressions/04-conditional_expressions.rst

 When to Use If Expressions
 ----------------------------

-* When you need computation to be done prior to sequence of statements
+* When computation should be done prior to sequence of statements

   .. code:: Ada